bnb-chain/greenfield-storage-provider/core/README.md

 * [PieceOp](./piecestore/piecestore.go): PieceOp is the helper interface for piece key operator and piece size calculate.
 * [SPDB](./spdb/spdb.go): SPDB is the interface to records the SP metadata.
-* [BSDB](./bsdb/bsdb.go): BSDB is the interface to records the greenfield chain metadata.
+* [BSDB](./bsdb/bsdb.go): BSDB is the interface to records the mechain chain metadata.
 * [TaskQueue](./taskqueue/README.md): Task is the interface to the smallest unit of SP background service interaction.
 Task scheduling and execution are directly related to the order of task arrival, so task queue is a relatively important basic interface